 All of these three categories of waste cost the business money.
 The overall aim of any business improvement technique, be it TPS, Lean manufacturing, Six Sigma or any other, is to improve the profitability of the business; make more money!

-We fail to tackle for instance the unevenness (Mura) in our demand, and sales try to offer promotions to sell more products, this creates higher demand in a short space of time requiring the process to have to change to meet this demand, often through increases in inventory, and other wastes that undo the improvements made in the processes when focusing purely on eliminating Muda.
+We fail to tackle for instance the unevenness (Mura) in our demand.
+When sales tries to offer promotions to sell more products, this creates higher demand in a short space of time, requiring the process to have to change to meet this demand, often through increases in inventory, and other wastes that undo the improvements made in the processes when focusing purely on eliminating Muda.
 Mura can be tackled through implementing the philosophy of Just In Time (JIT).

-I have heard arguments that to tackle Muda automatically causes you to tackle the Mura and Muri in the system, to some extent this is correct, tackling a problem and using the 5 whys to get to root cause should get you to the Mura and Muri in the system, however without a holistic view of the whole system they are often overlooked or not even recognized as the causes by inexperienced practitioners.
+I have heard arguments that to tackle Muda automatically causes you to tackle the Mura and Muri in the system.
+To some extent this is correct, tackling a problem and using the five whys to get to root cause should get you to the Mura and Muri in the system, however without a holistic view of the whole system they are often overlooked or not even recognized as the causes by inexperienced practitioners.

 Most people will agree that the best way to tackle a problem is to remove the root cause, therefore in my mind the focus of any waste reduction program should be on removing both Mura and Muri, this will automatically remove much of the Muda (seven wastes) in the workplace.

 Muda in Manufacturing

 TPS splits Muda into seven wastes, although over the years many have been added.
 But basically any action that does not physically change the shape of the product or service and can be done at a more economical rate or with less resource should be considered as being one of the seven wastes!
 Studies done many times over show that in most industries less than 5% of actions are value adding, 95% of what we do is not adding value to the product and is a cost to the business.